nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/DAILY_JOURNAL_SAVING_ENTRIES.md

 1. Pick a maximum length for concepts field and provide visual feedback _(e.g. alert box, or putting text in a blank div)_ if you type in a string that is longer than that maximum.
 1. Test that the concept and entry fields contain no curse words.
 You can use regular expressions for that.

-### Challenge: Entry Form Component

-Create a module that defines a function for building the form fields dynamically instead of them being hard-coded in the HTML.

-### Challenge: Creating Method Abstractions

-Write a method in your data provider module that performs a POST and a GET, then use that method in the event listener.